19 min read

 “I know that place,” Lee said in a voice grown abruptly and permanently old.

-“The owner, who moved his family there to be safe from war, has agreed to its use.
+“The owner, who moved his family there to be safe from the war that nonetheless overtook them, has agreed to its use.
 Think on our conversation.
 And if it is agreeable to you, send a runner under white flag before noon tomorrow, and we will meet there amicably to sign the terms I have outlined.”

 Lincoln wanted to add, I personally guarantee that your army will be treated with respect.
 Your men will be fed and their wounded tended.
 No one, including yourself, will face a prison cell once your paroles are in hand.
 But he forebear making an offer that — until the final papers were proffered and signed — would be taken as both slur and bribe.